TPssp/TPssp.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my personal website!
 I am Zhiyuan Liu (Chinese: 刘知远), a highly motivated and passionate undergraduate student majoring in Software Engineering at Harbin Institute of Technology (HIT).
-I am currently a junior (Class of 2026) with a strong academic record and a deep interest in **Data-centric AI**.
+I am currently a junior (Class of 2026) with a strong academic record and a deep interest in **Data-centric AI**, particularly in **Data-Efficient Artificial Intelligence**.

-My research interests include **Dataset Distillation** and **Knowledge Distillation**.
-I am passionate about **Data-centric AI** and intend to conduct advanced research in this field to drive innovative solutions and applications.
+My research is centered around the burgeoning field of **Data-Efficient AI**, which tackles the critical challenge of data dependency in modern AI.
+Current artificial intelligence models often demand vast amounts of training data, leading to prohibitively high training costs, especially for large-scale models.
+I am deeply interested in exploring innovative approaches to **utilize data more efficiently**, including techniques for **scientific data cleaning and synthesis**.
+Furthermore, I am enthusiastic about leveraging **synthetic data to enhance generative models**, ultimately striving towards the goal of truly **data-efficient artificial intelligence**.
+My specific research interests directly align with this vision, focusing on:

+* **Dataset Distillation:**  Developing methods for efficient and lossless dataset compression, enabling effective training with significantly reduced data.
+* **Knowledge Distillation:**  Investigating novel techniques to transfer knowledge from large, data-hungry models to compact student models, promoting efficient knowledge representation and transfer.

 You can find my CV here: [Zhiyuan Liu's Curriculum Vitae](../assets/cv_zh_lzy.pdf).

 # 🔥 News